-See our guide Attendance Allowance for more detailed suggestions for care needs to consider when making an application.
+See our guide Attendance Allowance for more detailed suggestions of care needs to consider when making an application.
 Ask your local Age UK if they can help you fill in the form to increase your chances of claiming successfully.

 "My application was turned down, but Age UK helped me appeal the decision and now I can afford help around the house.
-What a godsend."
+It's been a godsend."

 Mira, 77